 Originally from Washington, DC, Alexandra Silverthorne graduated from Connecticut College with a major in Government and minors in Art and Philosophy and holds a Master of Fine Arts from Maine College of Art (MECA).
-In 2003, Silverthorne co-founded Panorama Community Arts with the goal of providing art experiences to all residents of DC.
-Through this she taught workshops in photography, ceramics, and mural painting to youth and elderly in Washington.
 Since 2010, she has taught undergraduate darkroom photography courses at American University, Montgomery College, and the University of the District of Columbia.
 She has also taught additional courses through MECA’s Continuing Studies program.
 In 2009, Silverthorne co-initiated the MFA Alumni Residency Program at MECA and served as the Residency Coordinator until 2013.

-Silverthorne received a fellowship to travel to Hiroshima and Nagasaki, Japan for the 2004 annual World Conference Against A&H Bombs.
+Silverthorne has exhibited throughout the DC area, including solo shows at BlackRock Center for the Arts (Rockville, MD), harmon art lab (Washington, DC), Heineman Myers Contemporary Art (Bethesda, MD), and Warehouse Gallery (Washington, DC).
+She received a fellowship to travel to Hiroshima and Nagasaki, Japan for the 2004 annual World Conference Against A&H Bombs.
 She has also received several grants from the D.C.
 Commission on the Arts & Humanities as well as one from the Puffin Foundation.
-Her work can be found in the permanent collections of the John Wilson City Hall Building in Washington, DC.
+Her work can be found in the permanent collection of the John Wilson City Hall Building in Washington, DC.
 She is based in Washington, DC.